Diseases & Conditions

-Osteoid osteomas may occur at any age, most commonly between the ages of 4 and 25 years old.
+Osteoid osteomas may occur at any age, but are most common between the ages of 4 and 25 years old.
 Males are affected approximately three times more often than females.

 Osteoid osteomas are benign (noncancerous).
 They do not spread throughout the rest of the body (metastasize).

 The cause of osteoid osteomas is not known.

 Your doctor will perform a physical examination and use imaging studies and other tests to diagnose your tumor.

 X-rays.
 X-rays create clear pictures of dense structures such as bone and are helpful in diagnosing an osteoid osteoma.
 An X-ray of the painful area may reveal thickened bone surrounding a small central core of lower density — a distinctive characteristic of the tumor.

 Computerized tomography (CT) scan.
 A CT scan provides a cross-sectional image of your bone and can also be helpful in evaluating the lesion.
 A CT scan will commonly show the nidus, or center of the tumor.

 Biopsy.
 A biopsy may be necessary to confirm the diagnosis of osteoid osteoma.
 In a biopsy, a tissue sample of the tumor is taken and examined under a microscope.
 Your doctor may give you a local anesthetic to numb the area and take a sample using a needle.
 A biopsy can also be performed as a small operation.
 If imaging studies are highly suggestive of an osteoid osteoma, your doctor may not perform a biopsy.

 Other tests.
 To exclude other possible bone problems such as an infection or malignant tumor, your doctor may order additional imaging studies.
 Certain blood tests may also be used to rule out an infection.

 Most osteoid osteomas will disappear on their own over several years.
-For some people, over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, and naproxen will provide pain relief.
+For some patients, regular use of over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, and naproxen, provides pain relief.